It may sound weird to many people, but reptiles could be pets too. Reptiles are vertebrates that include lizards, snakes, etc.

 Moreover, geckos are famous for having hair-like projections that look like eyelashes above their eyes, and this is one of their most unique features.

 From their eyes, two spine rows run to the sides of their head and down to the base of their tail.
 Their eyes don’t have eyelids.
-They keep their eyes moist with a transparent spectacle, and the geckos clean their tongues to get rid of dirt.
+They keep their eyes moist with a transparent spectacle, and the geckos clean their tongues to remove dirt.

 These geckos have a tail that isn’t very flexible, but it helps them climb.
 To fool predators, they can lower the tail.
 Further, geckos don’t grow back their tails after they lose them.
 Most adults in the wild don’t have tails, either.